On the page:

 NEW ONLINE LEARNING: The Prevention and Early Detection of Skin Cancer in General Practice

-A six-hour online Active Learning activity will guide GPs and other health professionals through the epidemiology of skin cancers in Australia, skin cancer prevention and UV, along with the diagnosis and management of skin cancers.
+Updated six-hour RACGP-accredited online active learning guides GPs and health professionals through the epidemiology of skin cancers in Australia, skin cancer prevention and UV, along with the diagnosis and management of skin cancers.

 Hear a GP's experience of the online learning